apache/parquet-format/Encryption.md

 }
 ```

-The separated `ColumnMetaData` structures are enciphered using an AAD built by
-direct concatenation of two parts: the `file_offset` value (8 bytes, little endian)
-and the user-specified file AAD (if provided).

 ### Encrypted footer mode

 In files with sensitive column data, a good security practice is to encrypt not only the